ChangJooOh/MultilayeredFeedforwardBackpropagationExample/README.md

 # MultilayeredFeedforwardBackpropagationExample
 This is a borrowed example from a lession on "Implementing Gradient Descent".
-I've just structured and zipped comments, math and code in one notebook.
+I've just structured and zipped comments, math and code in one <a href="MultilayeredFeedforwardBackpropagationExample.ipynb">notebook</a>.